CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 | ![](img/bsdf3.png)  | ![](img/bsdf1.png) | ![](img/bsdf2.png) |

 ## Procedural Shapes
 I created procedural shapes via a variation of ***Constructive Solid Geometry*** ray tracing.
-Using the provided primitives, I modified in the code in ```intersection.h``` to generate three different procedural of the original primitive geometry:
+Using the provided primitives, I modified in the code in ```intersection.h``` to generate three different constructive of the original primitive geometry that used portions of the original geometry and negated others:

 | 1 | 2 | 3 |
 | ------------- | ----------- |----------- |